PJaramilloV/Mitsuba3PointCloudRenderer/README.md

 # Render with a different number of points per object
 python3.6 render_mitsuba2_pc.py chair.ply -n 2048

+# Even render all files with a pattern in a folder!
+python3.6 render_mitsuba2_pc.py ./*.ply
 ```

 All the outputs including the resulting JPG files will be saved in the directory of the input point cloud.
 The intermediate EXR/XML files will remain in the folder and has to be removed by the user.